andreafalletti/hyprland-/Advanced-config.md

 Special workspace is what is called a "scratchpad" in some other places.
 A workspace that you can toggle on/off on any monitor.

 # Executing
-you can execute a shell script on startup of the WM or on each time it's reloaded
+you can execute a shell script on startup of the compositor or on each time it's reloaded

 `exec-once=command` will execute only on launch